michaelahwales/pages-practice/README.md

 </h5>
 In this section, we will analyze the differences between our conceptual architecture and our concrete architecture, using Figure 5 for high-level analysis and Figure 4 for lower-level analysis.
 <h5 align="center"> <strong> <em> Reflexion: The Common Subsystem </em> </strong> </h5>
+The first obvious difference between the two architectures is the existence of the Common Platform in the concrete architecture.
+This subsystem was not included in the conceptual architecture as we were unaware of the existence of the cyber, storytelling, tools, and common directories, which need to be accessed by multiple layers of the system.
+Note that the Common subsystem is used by almost every subcomponent, so we will only give one example of each type of connection.
 <h5 <strong> <ins> Common ↔ Cloud Server </ins> </strong></h5>
 <h5 <strong> 1.
 Cloud Server/Navigation/map → Common/common </strong></h5>
 Files used: box2d.h, line_segment2d.h, vec2d.h